metalfa/Greendizer/README.md

 # Greendizer 0.0.3
-This is a project to set a nation to be finatially free.
+This is a project to help a nation to be finatially free by providing a decentralized peer to peer cummunication solutions.

 Features include:
 - Hot reloading